kachick/wait-other-jobs/README.md

 ## Limitations

+- If you use this action in multiple jobs on the same repository, you should avoid deadlocks.\
+  The `skip-list` and `wait-list` options described above cover this use case.

-Judge OK or Bad with the checkRun state at the moment.\
+- Judge OK or Bad with the checkRun state at the moment.\
-When some jobs will be triggered after this action with `needs: [distant-first]`, it might be unaccurate.
-(I didn't faced yet)
+  When some jobs will be triggered after this action with `needs: [distant-first]`, it might be unaccurate.\
+  (I didn't see actual example yet)

-If any workflow starts many jobs as 100+, this action does not support it.\
+- If any workflow starts many jobs as 100+, this action does not support it.\
   Because of nested paging in GraphQL makes complex.
 See [related docs](https://github.com/octokit/plugin-paginate-graphql.js/blob/a6b12e867466b0c583b002acd1cb1ed90b11841f/README.md#L184-L218) for further detail.

 ## License